-Case President Date Charges Resolution Sentence Summary Case Builting and the search of his quarters. markings removed found during the search of his quarters.
-Hitselberger was removed from his position by his employer.
+Case President Date Charges Resolution Sentence Summary markings removed found during the search of his quarters.
+412 Hitselberger was removed from his position by his employer.
 During his trip home, he changed plans and traveled in Europe for several months.
 He was arrested upon arriving in Kuwait to collect his belongings and extradited to the United States.
-Hitselberger's case enters the annals of possible "leaks" to the news media because, during his interview with NCIS, he revealed that he had established an archive at the Stanford's Hoover Institute.
+413 Hitselberger's case enters the annals of possible "leaks" to the news media because, during his interview with NCIS, he revealed that he had established an archive at the Stanford's Hoover Institute.
 The collection, with documents collected by him dating to shortly before the revolution in Iran, was found to contain four classified documents (among more than a dozen boxes worth).
-The defense and prosecution agreed to a plea deal to resolve the case, with the prosecution not objecting to a sentence of time served, which the judge imposed.
+414 The defense and prosecution agreed to a plea deal to resolve the case, with the prosecution not objecting to a sentence of time served, which the judge imposed.
 Mr. Hitselberger agreed as well never to seek a security clearance again.
-In its reply to the government's sentencing memorandum, the defense argued that the disparity between the felony counts in the indictment and the ultimate misdemeanor plea suggested that the case had been "overcharged" and that the potential harm Jeffrey Lacker Obama 10/3/2012 N/A Lacker resigned as N/A from disclosure of the documents was not clear on the face of the material.
-In October 2012, Medley Global Advisors, a firm that publishes ( top ) (Medley published the note) president of the Federal Reserve Bank of Richmond on April 4, 2017. financial intelligence newsletters, released a customer note with confidential information about Federal Reserve deliberations, including the fact that the Fed would begin to purchase Treasury bonds in December of that year and would not raise interest rates until certain economic metrics had been met.
-The Medley report was sent to subscribers the day before the Fed information was released, and could have benefited them financially (the 10-
+415 In its reply to the government's sentencing memorandum, the defense argued that the disparity between the felony counts in the indictment and the ultimate misdemeanor plea suggested that the case had been "overcharged" and that the potential harm from disclosure of the documents was not clear on the face of the material.
+416 Jeffrey Lacker (top) Obama 10/3/2012 (Medley published the note) 417 N/A Lacker resigned as president of the Federal Reserve Bank of Richmond on April 4, 2017.
+418 N/A In October 2012, Medley Global Advisors, a firm that publishes financial intelligence newsletters, 419 released a customer note with confidential information about Federal Reserve deliberations, including the fact that the Fed would begin to purchase Treasury bonds in December of that year and would not raise interest rates until certain economic metrics had been met.
+420 The Medley report was sent to subscribers the day before the Fed information was released, and could have benefited them financially (the 10-